Shorts

 Film Review (Vassilis Kroustallis):

-Τhe age-old home (a silent reference to the state of Russian independent animation?) is warm, but really can't keep close the new-born cosmonaut boy, who won't take off his protective cosmonaut armour, not even for a second.
-And while his mother tries to keep away the past, the boy grows up and starts entertaining the same thoughts Dorothy had before leaving Kansas and travel to the wonderful wizard of Oz.
-At some point, he needs to find himself in the same tornado that the little girl from Kansan had to fight through.
+Τhe age-old home (a silent reference to the state of Russian independent animation?) is warm, but really can't keep close the newborn cosmonaut boy, who won't take off his protective cosmonaut armour, not even for a second.
+And while his mother tries to keep away the past, the boy grows up and starts entertaining the same thoughts Dorothy had before leaving Kansas and traveling to the wonderful wizard of Oz.
+At some point, he needs to find himself in the same tornado that the little girl from Kansas had to fight through.

 If there was ever a simple story using economy in its visual expression (no metamorphosis, no sudden visual transitions, no abrupt edits), He Can't Live Without Cosmos would certainly qualify.
-It is not an easy thing for animation to do drama; the medium itself and its endless possibilities get in the way of less adroit filmmakers, who would trade consistency with variety.
-Bronzit seems determined to tell a story where each scene functions as a short drama itself, from small age to adulthood.
-What you watch in the 16 minutes of screen time is a boy wanting to be loved having its own spacesuit, before realizing that travelling to cosmos may not be the end result he seeks.
+It is not an easy thing for animation to do drama; the medium itself and its endless possibilities get in the way of less adroit filmmakers, who would trade consistency for variety.
+Bronzit seems determined to tell a story where each scene functions as a short drama in itself, from childhood to adulthood.
+What you watch in the 16 minutes of screen time is a boy wanting to be loved, having his own spacesuit, before realizing that traveling to the cosmos may not be the end result he seeks.

 This quiet desperation permeates both Cosmos films, a two-part meditation on our lonely travel through a space empty of humans.
 In He Can't Live Without Cosmos, this story is told with precision, pathos, and care for both its two main characters.
 A deeply felt film indeed.